MicrosoftDocs/win32/desktop-src/cossdk/overview-of-the-comadmin-objects.md

 ---
-Description: 'The COMAdmin objects offer a simple object model that provides you with access to the COM+ catalog.' ms.assetid: '84cee7a7-f7a6-41a0-afd5-fae56365612e'
+Description: The COMAdmin objects offer a simple object model that provides you with access to the COM+ catalog. ms.assetid: 84cee7a7-f7a6-41a0-afd5-fae56365612e
-title: Overview of the COMAdmin Objects
+title: Overview of the COMAdmin Objects ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Overview of the COMAdmin Objects